eocooksley535/yandiya-cbm-library/README.md

 ### Dependencies

 #### Prerequisites
-* [Python 3.10](https://www.python.org/downloads/) - older versions may work but haven't been tested
+* [Python 3.10](https://www.python.org/downloads/) - older versions are likely to work as the code base doesn't utalize any python 3.10 specific features but this can't be ensured as no previous versions have been tested
-* [yandiya-db.xlsx](https://github.com/elvybean/yandiya-cbm-library/blob/main/.main/yandiya-db.xlsx) - excel file that contains all the data required for the cbm library to function
+* [yandiya-db.xlsx](https://github.com/elvybean/yandiya-cbm-library/blob/main/.main/yandiya-db.xlsx) - excel file that contains all the data required for the cbm library to function, this is located in the .main folder of the repo

 #### Libraries
-[openpyxl](https://pypi.org/project/openpyxl/) - which can be installled via pip
+[openpyxl](https://pypi.org/project/openpyxl/) - which can be installled via pip once in the same directory python
 ```
 pip install openpyxl
 ```
-if the py global variable is enabled use
+OR if the py global variable is enabled the following line can be used as an alternative
 ```
 py -m pip install openpyxl
 ```